Japan Launches Digital Agency

 - Русский

 Tokyo, Sept.
-1 (Jiji Press)--The Japanese government launched a new agency for digital transformation on Wednesday, part of an effort to promote administrative procedures online and the use of My Number social security and taxation identification cards.
+1 (Jiji Press)--The Japanese government launched a new agency for digital transformation on Wednesday, as part of efforts to accelerate the digitalization of its outdated administrative infrastructure.

 The Digital Agency is empowered to make recommendations to other government agencies and oversee related budgets across the government.
 It has a staff of some 600, of whom about 200 are from the private sector.

-It has challenges of securing fairness and transparency and preventing irregular activities over procurements.
+The new body, dubbed a control center for government digitalization, will promote the use of My Number social security and taxation identification cards and the standardization and integration of local government administrative systems.

-Prime Minister Yoshihide Suga appointed Takuya Hirai, minister for digital transformation, as minister in charge of the Digital Agency.
+Its key tasks are to overcome the vertically segmented bureaucratic structure and secure skilled staff, as well as ensuring fairness and transparency and prevent collusion with private organizations linked with its staff, particularly over procurements.

-Yoko Ishikura, honorary professor of business strategy at Hitotsubashi University, was named chief digital officer, the top administrative post at the new agency.
+Prime Minister Yoshihide Suga, who heads the agency, appointed Takuya Hirai, minister for digital transformation, as minister in charge of the Digital Agency.

 [Copyright The Jiji Press, Ltd.]